From Your City to Our French I Do

 Los Angeles, California

 Unfortunately, there are no direct flights from Los Angeles to Nice.
-The most common option is flying out of LAX to Paris and then connecting from Paris to Nice.
-That said, there are also plenty of other routes through major European hubs such as London, Barcelona, or Lisbon.
+Many travelers choose to fly from LAX to Paris and then connect onward to Nice, though there are also routes through major European hubs such as London, Barcelona, or Lisbon.

-Another alternative is to fly from Los Angeles to Atlanta or New York first, since both of those cities offer nonstop flights to Nice.
-This can sometimes make the trip feel a little easier by breaking it up into shorter segments.
+Another option is to fly from Los Angeles to Atlanta or New York first, as both cities offer nonstop flights to Nice.
+This can sometimes make the trip feel easier by breaking it up into shorter segments.

 Milwaukee, Madison, or Appleton, Wisconsin

 Most guests traveling from Wisconsin will be flying out of Milwaukee, Madison, or Appleton.
-These routes usually involve a few layovers, most often connecting through Chicago or Detroit.
+These routes usually involve a few layovers, most often connecting through Chicago, Minneapolis or Detroit.

 If you’re able to fly directly out of Chicago O’Hare, that’s usually the easiest option.
 From Chicago, you can connect through New York (JFK or Newark), which both offer nonstop flights to Nice, or fly through Paris and continue on to Nice.
 Chicago also has routes into other major European cities such as London or Barcelona, where you can make a quick connection to Nice.